siderolabs/talos/website/content/v1.1/reference/cli.md

 ### Options

 ```
+      --dry-run                                do not apply the change after editing and print the change summary instead
   -h, --help                                   help for edit
   -m, --mode auto, no-reboot, reboot, staged   apply config mode (default auto)
       --namespace string                       resource namespace (default is to use default namespace per resource)